SachinSuresh010/unified-report-generator/README.md

 unified-report

 # Or using Node.js
-import { generateUnifiedReport } from '@edwise/unified-report-generator';
+import { generateUnifiedReport } from 'unified-report-generator';
 await generateUnifiedReport({ config });
 ```